Signature Decomposition Method Applying to Pair Trading: Application of segmented signature in pair trading

-Now, we introduce the calculation method of segmented signature.
-We take window size $w$ as 60, which means that we use the first 60 data from the starting time spot and roll the time window to calculate signature and segmented signature.
-When calculating the original signature, we simply discrete integral to get the final value .
-In order to ensure that the price data possess a certain degree of stability, we took logarithm of the price.
-Calculating segmented signature may be a lot bit complex, the steps are as follows: \begin{enumerate} \item Preprocess: Taking $log$ of the price data. \item Interpolation: Connecting points using linear interpolation. \item Segmentation: Calculating the crossing points between the trajectory of the paths and its chord. \item Area accumulation: Calculating every enclosed area between the path and its chord between crossing points in sequence, then summing them up. \end{enumerate}
+Given that pair trading relies on the inherent correlation between paired assets, and to ensure the robustness of our results, we categorize the futures contracts into five groups for backtesting.
+The basis for grouping follows the realistic correlation between different futures.
+According to the theory in Section 2, we introduce the calculation method of segmented signature.
+Calculating the signature requires a path of a certain length, in other words, it requires two time series within a window.
+We take the window size $w$ as 60, which means that we use the first 60 data from the starting time spot and roll the time window to calculate signature and segmented signature.
+When calculating the original signature, we simply discrete integral to get the final value.
+In order to ensure that the price data possess a certain degree of stability, we take logarithm of the price.
+Calculating segmented signature may be a lot bit complex, the steps are as follows: \begin{enumerate} \item Preprocess: Taking log of the price data. \item Interpolation: Connecting points using linear interpolation. \item Segmentation: Calculating the crossing points between the trajectory of the paths and its chord. \item Area accumulation: Calculating every enclosed area between the path and its chord between crossing points in sequence, then summing them up. \end{enumerate}

-Taking metal futures as an example, we computed the daily signature and segmented signature for nine trading days.
+It should be specifically noted that the calculation of crossing points in Step 3.
+Because we use linear interpolation to generate a continuous function from a series of discrete high-frequency data, it is easy to calculate the crossing points.
+Treat $X^1$ as the x-axis and $X^2$ as the y-axis.
+Given the starting point $(X^{(1)}_0,X^{(2)}_0)$ and the ending point $(X^{(1)}_T,X^{(2)}_T)$, we can easily derive the equation satisfied by the chord.
+With two sets of asset pair time series $X_0^{(1)} \cdots X_T^{(1)}$, $X_0^{(2)} \cdots X_T^{(2)}$ provided and under the linear interpolation assumption, we obtain a linear function between $(X^{(1)}_{t-1},X^{(2)}_{t-1})$ and $(X^{(1)}_{t},X^{(2)}_{t})$, then we want to test whether the crossing point is between these two points.
+So we calculate the intersection point between this linear function and the chord, if the x coordinate of the intersection falls between $X^{(1)}_{t-1}$ and $X^{(1)}_{t}$, then it is considered as a crossing point.
+To facilitate a more vivid understanding, we will illustrate it using Figure \ref{cross}.

+After this process, we use each crossing point as a time division to segmentally calculate the area of the polygon formed by the interpolated path and chord, and sum these areas to obtain our indicator.
+This corresponds to the task performed in the step 4.
+Taking Group 1 futures as an example, we show the daily signature and segmented signature for nine trading days for asset pair AU \& AG in Figure \ref{sta_auag}, and then analyse the relative volatility of signature and segmented signature, the results are presented in Table \ref{bianyi1}.

 From the above figures, we can find that although the values of signature and segmented signature are nearly on the same order of magnitude, the values of signature are larger than those of segmented signature.
 This discrepancy leads to the perception that signature exhibited greater fluctuations and variance.
 After conducting the ADF test, we found that both segmented signature and signature exhibit stability under statistical significance.
 Therefore, in order to assess the volatility and dispersion, we calculate the coefficient of variation, defined as $\frac{\sigma}{\mu}$, where $\sigma$ is the standard deviation and $\mu$ is the mean value .
 Because the original signature has positive and negative signs, when calculating the coefficient of variation, we add the minimum value to all its numbers.
 This ensures that all values are positive and avoids the situation where the positive and negative signs cancel each other out, resulting in a very small average value $\mu$.
 The coefficient of variations of Group 1 assets are shown in Table \ref{bianyi1}.